 More often than not, “going to work” means going to an office for many millennials.
 We’re surrounded by colleagues and cubicles on the daily.
 But, there’s a lot to take away from an office setting that isn’t just about the actual work.
 Here’s a few lessons:

 Clean up after yourself

 Nobody likes the coworker who doesn’t clean up after him or herself.
 You’re not the only person using communal space here, i.e. the fridge, the coffee pot, the microwave, the bathroom… you get the picture.
-My No. 1 pet peeve here?
-The K-Cup that gets left in the Keurig when you’re finished using the Keurig.
+And then there’s the K-Cup that gets left in the Keurig when you’re finished using the Keurig.
 Throw away your K-Cup — someone else needs to use the Keurig today.
 Take a paper towel and dust the sugar off the counter.
 Put your lunch away.
 It takes little to no effort.

 Everyone forgets from time to time.
-But how would you feel if when signing on to a shared computer, someone else’s Google account login information was saved… and the next thing you know, you’re signed in to a coworker’s Gmail account?
-Not saying that the occasional check of the personal email or GChat or even social media doesn’t happen -– again, guilty.
+But, how would you feel if when signing on to a shared computer, someone else’s Google account login information was saved… and the next thing you know, you’re signed in to a coworker’s Gmail account?
+Not saying that the occasional check of the personal email or GChat or even social media doesn’t happen.
 But it’s just awkward for everyone when you’re looking, even accidentally, at someone else’s stuff… and the same goes for someone else looking at your stuff.

 What may be comfortable for you more than likely isn’t comfortable for your cubicle neighbor.
 If you find yourself feeling warm, carry your water bottle.
 Step outside to get some air.
 Go to the bathroom to splash cold water on your face.
 If you’re more prone to be cold, carry a sweater.
 Bring a hot beverage.
 Pack extra socks.
 And if all that doesn’t work and you absolutely cannot take it anymore, politely — without making an announcement to the entire office — let a supervisor know that you’re uncomfortable.